COMPARE

 SessionsFull session management with namespaces, multi-agent isolationSingle conversation history per chain

-MCP Tools83 tools for Claude Desktop, Cursor, WindsurfNone
+MCP Tools14 core tools (86+ available via profiles) for Claude Desktop, Cursor, WindsurfNone

 Framework Lock-inFramework-agnostic (REST + gRPC)Requires LangChain